gustaw-andrzejewski/langchain_hackaton/README.md

 # Langchain Hackathon Project: GitHub Repo Query Tool

 During an AI lang chain hackathon, I crafted this modest terminal app to delve into GitHub repositories and interact with OpenAI language models.
 Supply it with a GitHub repo URL, and it'll fetch the repo, transform it into a vector store, and enable you to pose questions about the code using OpenAI.
-The core action happens in `main.py`.
+The core action happens in `main.py`, but this is just a simple exploration of the langchain capabilities with a potential for further development

 ## Core Utilization